Our Top 1440p Gaming Monitors at a Glance

 Best 1440p 144hz Monitor on a Budget

 The Dell S2417DG doesn't have the best contrast ratio around, and that has a relatively large impact on color quality, but that's beside the point.
 This is a 1440p monitor focused on performance, and it really excels in that regard.
-That 144Hz refresh rate is paired with a very low input lag, and it's also compatible with G-Sync technology.
+That 144Hz refresh rate is paired with very little input lag, and it's also compatible with G-Sync technology.

-Performance doesn't have to come at the sacrifice of your health either.
+Performance doesn't have to come at the sacrifice of your comfort either.
 The tilt and pivot adjustments are highly variable, and this monitor can even swivel between landscape and portrait modes.
 As you might expect from a gaming monitor, there are a few preset modes to pick from.

 5. BenQ EX2780Q 1440p 144Hz Gaming Monitor